 Department of Health Services Administration

-To prepare students for careers in the practice of public health and health services administration and to conduct research and service which strengthen health care delivery systems and their management.
+- Prepare students for careers in public health and health services administration and to conduct research and service which strengthen health care delivery systems and their management.

 Students complete a rigorous, multi-disciplinary foundation in the core public health areas and in health policy, finance and health care economics, marketing, quality assessment and evaluation, leadership and communications, human resource management, information systems and health care organizations.
-They will have the opportunity for significant research and practice involvement with the extensive network of public health and health services organizations in Maryland and beyond.
-Graduates will work in an array of health care organizations including hospitals, long term care facilities, manage care organizations, rehabilitation entities, public health clinics and state agencies.
-Students will be able to pursue an Executive Master of Public Health (eMPH) in Public Health Practice and Policy (pending approval), a Master of Health Administration (MHA), or a doctorate (PhD) in health services.
+They have the opportunity for significant research and practice involvement with the extensive network of public health and health services organizations in Maryland and beyond.
+Graduates work in an array of health care organizations including hospitals, long term care facilities, manage care organizations, rehabilitation entities, public health clinics and state agencies.